pjgrace/model-interop/README.md

 * **Linking back to the loop state**
 Since we use a loop state we have to link the normal state back to the loop state, too.
-This would be a guard transition, which will evaluate the responce data against the set of rules.
+This would be a guard transition, which will evaluate the response data against the set of rules.
 We should see the form for adding guard rules again.
 ![Linking back to the loop state][screenshot-22]